Get Help Today(877) 648-4288

 - Teenage Binge Drinking.

-Due to inexperience with alcohol, generally lower aversion to risk, and susceptibility to peer pressure, teenagers have a substantially higher risk of binge drinking than most other age groups.
-Binge drinking is defined as consuming 4 or more alcoholic beverages in under two hours for women or consuming 5 or more alcohol beverages in under two hours for men.
+Due to inexperience with alcohol, generally lower aversion to risk, and susceptibility to peer pressure, teenagers have a substantially higher risk for binge drinking than most other age groups.
+Binge drinking is defined as consuming 4 or more alcoholic beverages in under 2 hours for women or consuming 5 or more alcohol beverages in the same amount of time for men.
 Binge drinking impacts the body, creating uncomfortable symptoms like vomiting, hangovers, headaches, and low energy.
 Sadly, 45% of 9th graders, 50% of 10th graders, 58% of 11th graders and 65% of 12th graders admit to binge drinking at least once.

 While, binge drinking does not necessarily make you an alcoholic, it is one of the primary contributing factors to teenage alcoholism.
 Binge drinking increases one’s alcohol tolerance.
-Once a high tolerance for alcohol is achieved, young drinkers can easily find themselves experiencing an alcohol use disorder, either while still underage or in their later years.
+Once a high tolerance for alcohol is achieved, young drinkers can easily find themselves experiencing an alcohol use disorder (AUD), either while still underage or in their later years.

 Call now to be connected to a treatment provider.

 Risks Of Teenage Drinking

 Alcohol use puts teenagers at risk of many different consequences.
-Drinking large amounts of alcohol while developing one’s identity can stunt personal growth and make it very difficult to successfully juggle school and home responsibilities, potentially negatively impacting one’s future.
+Drinking large amounts of alcohol while developing one’s identity can stunt personal growth and make it very difficult to successfully juggle school and home responsibilities.
+This can potentially negatively impact a teen’s future.
 Many young adults are learning to drive and learning how to socialize.
 When alcohol becomes part of these experiences, it can greatly warp the teen’s perception of life and their development.
 Teens who drink have a higher chance of:

 - Impairing their memory.